+If I had to identify one single event as the starting point for my journey to Islam, it would have to be the tragic events of 9/11.
 After months of seeing very unflattering media coverage about Islam and Muslims, it occurred to me that the negative portrait being painted did not coincide with the experiences I had with Muslim classmates, neighbors and others, growing up in Philadelphia.

 It also occurred to me that despite knowing Muslims, I had never actually bothered to take the time to learn about their faith.

 So, with the open-mindedness instilled in me by my parents, I decided to research some facts about Islam in order to reconcile the apparent disparity between my personal experiences and media coverage.